BruceEckel/WinterTechForum-hugo/ParishHall.md

 These are the actual times we will be using it; should allow probably 1/2 hour before and a few minutes after each time slot.

-Traditionally we have used both the upstairs and the downstairs room (when possible).
+Traditionally we use both the upstairs and the downstairs room (however, we accomodate previously reserved weekly activities in the downstairs room).

 ### Monday
 - 9am-Noon: Sessions